Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: The Central Decomposition

-This theorem is due to Ernest (cite), and modifies a theorem essentially due to von Neumann (see 7.29 and 7.30(a) in \cite{FollandAbstract}).
-The main advantage of this version is the uniqueness, which is gained by considering factor representations instead of irreducibles.
+This theorem is adapted from Ernest \cite{Ernest}, which builds on a theorem of von Neumann (see 7.29 and 7.30(a) in \cite{FollandAbstract}).
+The main advantage of this decomposition is the uniqueness, which is gained by considering factor representations instead of irreducibles.
+For a proof of this theorem, see \cite{DixmierC}---Theorem 8.4.2., together with the Remarks 18.6.1--3, and 18.7.1--6. \end{rem}